ianmcginley/Home-Assistant-Examples/aquatemp/automations/readme.md

         {% set flow_rate_lpm = 2 %}

-Change the value to a best prediction of flow of water by your pump in litres per minute
+Change the value to a best prediction of flow of water by your pump in litres per second

         {% set water_heat_capacity = 4.186 %}